Brown Eyed Girl | Chords + Lyrics

 Sha-la-la, la-la, la-la, la-la, la-la tee-da (be-de-bit by, be-de-bit by, be-de-bit by, be-de-bit by)

-Using almost exclusively the good old I – IV – I – V chord progression (same as American Pie), Brown Eyed Girl only adds an Em to complete the chords.
+Brown Eyed Girl uses almost exclusively the good old I – IV – I – V chord progression and adds an Em to complete the chords.

-This makes Brown Eyed Girl an excellent initial challenge for the beginner guitarist.
-And since it is still played in many function bands, you may have to play this song for the rest of your life, just like Van The Man!
+Considering this is still played in many function bands, duos, and solo performers, you may have to play this song for the rest of your life, just like Van the Man himself has for decades.

 Van Morrison’s signature song, Brown Eyed Girl is one of his best-known and perhaps what most people come across before they discover his more complex compositions, Moondance, Crazy Love, And It Stoned Me, Tupelo Honey, and Into The Mystic.

-Originally entitled Brown Skinned Girl, Van has developed a love-hate relationship with the song.
-He claims he’s “written about 300 songs better than that”.
+Originally entitled Brown Skinned Girl, Van has developed a love-hate relationship with the song, claiming he’s “written about 300 songs better than that”.

-Still, this was his breakthrough single as a solo artist following his departure from his first band Them, and it clearly set him up to sign his next record deal with Warner Bros.
+Still, this was his breakthrough single as a solo artist following his departure from his first band (Them) and set him up to sign his next record deal with Warner Bros.

-Brown Eyes Girl remains his best-known song and he does play it, reluctantly, during most gigs.
+Brown Eyed Girl remains his best-known song and he does play it, reluctantly, during most gigs.

 Perhaps the bitter feelings Mr. Morrison has regarding Brown Eyed Girl are down to the fact that even though he wrote it, he never received any royalties.
 The contract he signed with Bang Records in 1967 effectively gave them all the rights to it.